-- a is a known vector, usually called the offset vector, - M is a known matrix, usually called the model matrix (also called the design matrix), - $\theta$ is the canonical parameter vector of the original family, and - $\beta$ is the canonical parameter vector of the canonical affine submodel (also called coefficients vector).
+- a is a known vector, usually called the offset vector, - M is a known matrix, usually called the model matrix (also called the design matrix), - θ is the canonical parameter vector of the original family, and - β is the canonical parameter vector of the canonical affine submodel (also called coefficients vector).

-The terms offset vector, model matrix, and coefficients are those used by R functions lm and glm.
+The terms offset vector, model matrix, and coefficients are those used by R functions 1m and g1m.
 The term design matrix is widely used although it doesn't make much sense for data that do not come from a designed experiment (but language doesn't have to make sense and often doesn't).
-The terminology canonical affine submodel is from Geyer et al. (2007).
+The terminology canonical affine submodel is from Geyer et al. (2007), but before that Section 8.2 of Barndorff-Nielsen (1978) used "affine hypothesis" for this concept.